-STC does not control the number of core courses that are certified (with the exception of the Manager/Administrator Core Course).
-This enables training providers to compete with one another to offer the highest quality, most cost effective courses possible.
+STC does not control the number of core courses that are certified (except for the Manager/Administrator Core Course).
+This enables training providers to compete with one another to offer the highest quality, most cost-effective courses possible.

 Advertising Course Offerings